-Sesquicentennial farm applications due March 2
+Sesquicentennial Farm Applications due March 2

 • The farm must be at least 150 years old this year (2020) according to the abstract of title, land patent, original deed, county land records, court file in registration proceedings or other authentic land records.
 Please do not send originals or copies of records.

-• Your family must have owned the farm for 150 years or more.
+• The applicant’s family must have owned the farm for 150 years or more.
 “Family” is defined as parents, grandparents, aunts, uncles, brothers, sisters, sons, daughters, first cousins and direct in-laws (father, mother, brother, sister, daughter, son-in-law).

 • Continuous residence on farm is not required, but ownership must be continuous.